Seville › Seville Hotels

 Seville Hotels – Tips and Advice

-- Best Hotels in Seville: Hotel Alfonso XIII (most luxurious and best for families) • EME Catedral Hotel (best views) • Hotel Mercer Sevilla (outstanding service) • Hotel Boutique Casa del Poeta (best romantic hotel) • Las Casas de La Judería (best for local character)
+- Best Hotels in Seville: Alfonso XIII (most luxurious and best for families) • EME Catedral (best views) • Mercer Sevilla (outstanding service) • Hotel Boutique Casa del Poeta (best romantic hotel) • Las Casas de La Judería (best for local character)

-- The best neighborhoods for visitors are Barrio Santa Cruz (the historic center, near the cathedral and the Alcázar, prime location for exploring the city), El Arenal (north of Barrio Santa Cruz along the river; sights include the bullring and Museo de Bellas Artes), and Triana (across the river, featuring some flamenco bars and outlying attractions).
+- Best Neighborhoods for Visitors in Seville: Barrio Santa Cruz (the historic center, near the cathedral and the Alcázar, prime location for exploring the city), El Arenal (north of Barrio Santa Cruz along the river; sights include the bullring and Museo de Bellas Artes), and Triana (across the river, featuring some flamenco bars and outlying attractions).

 - Spanish food (and Andalucian food in particular) is best known for its tapas – small dishes traditionally served free with a drink.
 Though most tapas in Seville are no longer free, Seville is known for its sheer number and variety of tapas bars, from traditional Spanish to fusion gourmet.